 Fleet Forecasting Tool Keeps U.S. Aviation System a Step AheadSeptember 2018

-Topics: Aircraft, Airports, Aviation Industry, Modeling and Simulation
+Topics: Aircraft, Airports, Aviation Industry, Modeling and Simulation, Innovation

 To keep the National Airspace System (NAS) running smoothly, the Federal Aviation Administration needs good projections of air traffic growth and the evolving capabilities of commercial aircraft.
 That includes anticipating how many flights airlines might schedule in a given year, what routes they would serve, how many passengers and how much cargo they would fly, and the types of aircraft they would use.

 That information supports the work of multiple FAA offices.
 For instance, some FAA analysts use fleet forecasts to predict which airports might soon reach capacity and where congestion might be a problem in coming years.
 Others monitor and predict aviation emission levels, based on the number and mix of aircraft traversing the nation's skies.
 Still others seek to understand when certain technologies aboard aircraft will become common so that new, more efficient flight procedures—which depend on those technologies—can be widely adopted in the NAS.

 For many years, the FAA contracted with an external vendor to provide the forecasts.
 But in recent years, the agency decided it needed a more flexible capability than the static reports it had been using.
 The FAA asked MITRE to find an agile approach to exploring the agency's current and future needs, and to develop a capability that would meet them.

 Web-Based Tool Introduces Flexibility

 That led to the creation of MITRE's fleetForecaster™.
 It is a web-based tool that both MITRE researchers and FAA analysts now use to forecast the nation's future commercial fleet inventory.